 Headless systems perform much faster for users too.
-Contentful users can expect 5x faster load times.
+Our clients most often use the leading platforms in the headless CMS space Kontent.ai and Contentful.
+Their users can expect 5x faster load times.
 This makes websites not only more favourable to users but to search engine algorithms too.
-Hence why Contentful users also see a 60% increase in eCommerce conversion and a 3x increase in conversion from online store searches.
+Hence why Contentful and Kontent.ai users also see a 60% increase in eCommerce conversion and a 3x increase in conversion from online store searches.

 However, headless CMOs do require work upfront.
 As with traditional systems, you must develop a “head” alongside setting up the right integrations and configurations to suit your business.

 Once set up, you’ll have a fully composable system.
 Making this upfront work increase tenfold in value over the long run.

 Business moves at lightspeed, and companies fall if they don’t adapt, often forcing firms to squeeze out every last drop of value from their resources to stay ahead.
 This is where composability shines.
 It allows businesses to rapidly pivot and adapt to market disruptions, easily striking at new opportunities and revenue streams.
 Perhaps that’s why 70% of large and medium organisations highlighted composability in their 2022 technology plans.

 Composability isn’t solely a marketing feature either.
 It’s a business-wide competitive advantage that empowers businesses to generate new software, apps, landing pages, and microsites rapidly.
 Sales automations and other features help companies to shift towards a more agile way of working.
 As the entire tech stack becomes a singular, fluid work environment with a seamless user experience, operations become much more efficient and cost-effective.